FREE TRAINING: How To Wholesale & Flip Houses With Consistency & Predictablity!

 To understand more about how the general foreclosure process works, check out this YouTube video:

 Depending on the state and individual situation, the foreclosure process can take months to years to settle.
-Once the foreclosure is closed and settled, the property becomes known as an REO or “bank-owned” property.
-Most banks and lending institutions don’t actually want to own these properties.
+Once the foreclosure is closed and settled, the property becomes known as an REO or 'bank-owned' property.
+Most banks and lending institutions don’t actually want to own these properties, which is why investors often explore strategies like how to wholesale bank owned properties to acquire and flip them quickly.

 Once they foreclose, the banks begin their own process of selling the homes.
 Therefore, helping a distressed owner prior to foreclosure really benefits all of the parties involved!